fastify/fastify-reply-from/README.md

 #### `queryString`

 Replaces the original querystring of the request with what is specified.
-This will get passed to [`querystring.stringify`](https://nodejs.org/api/querystring.html#querystring_querystring_stringify_obj_sep_eq_options).
+This will be passed to [`querystring.stringify`](https://nodejs.org/api/querystring.html#querystring_querystring_stringify_obj_sep_eq_options).

 #### `body`